bdeckard92/dupUT/02-Lesson-Plans/13-ORM/README.md

 ## Module Challenge

-Students will build the back end for an e-commerce site starting with a working Express.js API and configuring it to use Sequelize to interact with a MySQL database.
+Students will build the back end for an e-commerce site starting with a working Express.js API.
+In this Challenge, students will also configure the application to use Sequelize to interact with a MySQL database.

 [Module 13 Challenge](../../01-Class-Content/13-ORM/02-Challenge/README.md)